Buoyed by Lopez release, Venezuela opposition rallies for 100th day

-CARACAS Galvanized by the release from jail of hardline leader Leopoldo Lopez, Venezuelan opposition supporters marked 100 days of protests on Sunday against a socialist government they blame for political repression and economic misery.
+CARACAS Galvanized by the release from jail of hardline leader Leopoldo Lopez, Venezuelan opposition supporters on Sunday marked 100 days of protests against a socialist government they blame for political repression and economic misery.

-As in past protests over the last three months, which have led to at least 90 deaths, people dressed in white and carrying national flags took to the streets for a planned gathering on a major highway in east Caracas.
+Thousands of people gathered in an east Caracas square to hear opposition figures including the wife of Lopez, Lilian Tintori, speak.

-Many protests have ended in clashes between masked youths and security forces, with hundreds arrested and thousands injured since the unrest began at the start of April.
+Many protests have ended in clashes between masked youths and security forces, with more than 90 killed, hundreds arrested and thousands injured since the unrest began at the start of April.

 "We're not giving up.
-That Leopoldo is home fills us with the strength to keep fighting," said Maria Garcia, a 54-year-old homemaker clad in a white T-shirt bearing Lopez' image, as she gathered with friends for the rally.
+That Leopoldo is home fills us with the strength to keep fighting," said Maria Garcia, a 54-year-old homemaker clad in a white T-shirt bearing his image, as she gathered with friends at the rally.

-While Lopez was at home with his two young children, his wife Lilian Tintori, who has campaigned for him around the world including meeting U.S. President Donald Trump in the Oval Office, was due to address the crowd later at a public square.
+While Lopez was at home with his two young children, Tintori, who has campaigned for him around the world including during a meeting with U.S. President Donald Trump in the Oval Office, said she was relieved to have her husband home but the fight was not over.

+"I can't say I'm happy when we know our country is suffering, when there are children eating out of the trash, when there is no medicine in Venezuela," she said, surrounded by opposition legislators.

+She added that former foreign minister Delcy Rodriguez as well as her brother Jorge Rodriguez, another Socialist Party heavyweight, had escorted Lopez to his home at 3 a.m. on Saturday.

 Lopez, 46, was sentenced to nearly 14 years in jail on charges of inciting violence during 2014 protests against President Nicolas Maduro that led to 43 deaths.

-But he was surprisingly granted house arrest and transferred before dawn on Saturday due to what the Supreme Court called "irregularities" in his case and for health reasons.
+But he was surprisingly granted house arrest and sent home due to what the Supreme Court called "irregularities" in his case and for health reasons.
 Lopez looked robust, however, when he later appeared to supporters.

-The government seems to be calculating his return home may ease domestic protests and international censure, but opposition leaders are viewing it as vindication for their strategy and have vowed to step up their street tactics.
+The government seems to be calculating that his return home may ease domestic protests and international censure, but opposition leaders are viewing it as vindication of their strategy and have vowed to step up their street tactics.

 For more than three months, tear gas, rubber bullets, rocks and petrol bombs have flown between protesters and security forces in hotspots around the OPEC member nation.